brendan0403/BonesSegmentation/README.md

 Segmentations of the test set are very accurate, the average DICE coefficient is 0.98.

-Segmentations of test set volumes visualized is Slicer 3D :
+Test set segmentations visualized on Slicer 3D :

 ![resultsv](https://user-images.githubusercontent.com/39532549/45259532-5bb23880-b38c-11e8-8e95-d97a9195b9a3.PNG)